 The Husky site is located on a Fish Farm where they breed a lot of fish.
 The fare is typical for the northern Russian people, as their staple food is meat and fish, with very little fruit or vegetables.
 A nomadic lifestyle, extreme cold and logistics challenges have led to their unique diet.

-What is included: Mini-van transportation to the Farm, introduction by the shaman, fire show, games and trials, Husky sled rides, tea and biscuits in the yurt and Glu- wine by the bonfire.
+What is included: introduction by the shaman, fire show, games and trials, Husky sled rides, tea and biscuits in the yurt, Plov lunch and Glu- wine by the bonfire.